If you have an older laptop that doesn’t have the new WiFi protocols and want to upgrade there are a two ways to do it.

 Once the cover to the card is removed the antenna wires will simply pop off and the new card inserted.

 Upgrading your laptops WiFi card to 802.11ac can be easy or hard depending on the laptop model.
 Doing research on compatible cards and how to access the card is crucial before starting.

-Of course the easy option of buying a external USB adapter can always be done.
+Of course, the easy option of buying an external USB adapter can always be done.

 Tried the USB option, but didn’t get faster speeds.
 Does this mean something else needs to be updated in my 5-year-old laptop? when I enter ‘netsh wlan show drivers’ in CMD prompt window, I get 802.11n, 802.11g and 802.11b.
 Will upgrading my NIC change that?